-7. If you want to start gangliamon:
+- 7. If you want to start gangliamon: - # monstart gangliamon -r monstart gangliamon gpok3 -r monstop gangliamon -r

 The command will start the gmond daemon on all the nodes.
 The -r flag is required to ensure the gmond daemon is started on each node.
 You may also specify a particular node to start: